 Keywords are important to job ads because they allow candidates to target their search for relevant positions.
 When hirers and recruiters include key terms and phrases that are relevant to a particular role, appropriate candidates are more likely to find the job ad.

 When developing a job ad, it’s worthwhile for hiring managers and recruiters to put themselves in the shoes of the candidates they are looking for and consider what would attract them to the role.

-Ask yourself whether candidates will use industry-specific terminology in their searches (for example, are there software or acronyms that are important to the job and your business?).
-Also think about whether there are alternative job titles that candidates may use to search for the same job.
+Ask yourself whether candidates will use industry-specific terminology in their searches.
+For example, are there acronyms that are relevant to the job, business or industry?
+Are their alternative job titles that candidates may use to search for the same job as you’re listing?

 How to include keywords when you develop a job ad

 Keywords should be used throughout your job ad to indicate to candidates that your position is a good fit with what they are looking for.
 Coutts says the key to creating an appealing job ad with relevant keywords is to start with a job title, the role and description, whether it’s full time or part time and any benefits (such as flexible working hours).